MingYao-Salsabila/solar-pv-cooling-analysis/README.md

 Run the analysis script: python solar_analysis.py

+🔬 Advanced Analysis & Calculated Metrics

+To expand beyond basic data plotting, several calculated metrics were engineered from the raw dataset to measure the exact efficiency gained by the cooling system:

+1. Multi-Day Environmental Tracking

+Data was collected across a 3-day timeframe to account for variations in solar irradiance and ambient temperatures.
+The analysis isolates Sunny vs Cloudy conditions to prove that thermal losses impact panels differently based on the weather.

+2. Relative Power Gain Calculation

+Instead of just looking at raw wattage, I engineered a new feature: Relative Power Gain (%).
+Formula used: ((Cooled Power - Standard Power) / Standard Power) * 100

+This calculation clearly demonstrates that as the standard panel's temperature rises, the relative advantage (efficiency gain) of the cooled panel increases significantly.

+3. Time-Series Consistency

+By tracking the performance over Day 1, Day 2, and Day 3, the data confirms that the water-cooling system provides a much more stable output curve during peak afternoon hours, smoothing out the power drops typically caused by thermal overload.

 💡 Next Steps in My Portfolio

 [ ] Build a Solar Panel Performance Simulator (Interactive Calculator).